noapeled/GloolaServer/README.md

     GET /feed/:patientid

-To which the server will respond with an unordered list of all feed events for the patient.
+To which the server responds with an unordered list of all feed events for the patient.

 # Additional API